Barbaresque/Case_studies/README.md

 # Case_studies
-This repository contains case studies and business case I worked on.
+This repository contains case studies and business cases I worked on.